adibMosharrof/wgw_extension/README.md

 |Code |https://github.com/adibMosharrof/wgw_extension |
 |Overleaf|https://www.overleaf.com/project/62222cc5221483c56962e98f|

+## CodeBase
+The code has the following parts
+- Predict Object Distribution
+- Predict Nlcd Coarse Labels

+### Dataset
+CVUSA flickr and streetview images have been used in this project.

+### Environment
+The project has been written in python $3.9.5$  and the python environment can be created using the environment.yml file.

+### Sh files
+There are some .sh files in the project which can be used to run some of the modules in the project.
+- build_object_dataset.sh
+- obj_dist.sh
+- build_nlcd_dataset.sh
+- nlcd.sh

 ## Object distribution dataset
 Using off the shelf object detection library from pytorch, I created an object distribution dataset on the CVUSA dataset.
 The dataset is a csv file which has the following columns